emelianov/ehcontrol3/README.md

 * Library for the LiquidCrystal LCD display connected to an Arduino board (https://github.com/fdebrabander/Arduino-LiquidCrystal-I2C-library)

 ###3.
 Supported hardware
-At the moment code is only tested with NodeMCU 1.0 board.
+At the moment code is only tested on NodeMCU 1.0 board.

 ###4.
-Initial configuration
+Initial configuration mode for NodeMCU
-* Load code to ESP module with Arduino IDE or any way You able to.
+* Load code to module with Arduino IDE or any way You able to.
 * Power on module.
+* Press and hold for 2 seconds Flash button.
+On-board led starts lazy blinking.
 * Look open Wireless network named alike 'ESP_12345' and connect.
-* Open address http://192.168.4.1/config with your browser.
+* Open address http://192.168.4.1/ with your browser.
+Use default admin name and password (admin/password3).
-* Press Format FileSystem.
+* Press Format FileSystem button to initialize internal file system.
+Be patient to wait operation completes.
+Warning!
+If file system is not empty all data will be lost.
-* Modify settings and press Save button.
+* Upload and edit configuration files.
 * Reboot.

-###5.
-Building modules
-* Core and inputs
-* Temperature sensors
-* Heater control
+The same procedure can be used in case of lost network access to device or password.
+Device automaticly enters to Initial configuration mode if no *global.xml* file found.